 The compact island is home to seasoned generations of history including sail making, yacht building, mafia bosses, actors, politicians, and the usual NYC crew of blue-collar, white collar, and immigrants that passed by Lady Liberty on their way via land or sea.
 As one old-timer we met told us while he was shining his circa 1985 Mazda Miata in his driveway, “I sailed here form Brooklyn 50 years ago and never left.”
 It boasts a lovely maritime museum in an historic building and the streets are lined with antique shops, trees, restaurants, parks, and there’s a water view with a bay of moored boats around every corner.
 This is the island where 5 winning America’s Cup boats were built and sail making was an art.
 It’s got plenty of open space once you wiggle through narrow back roads to get onto the surrounding, well-kept, winding bike paths.

 We’re able to ride our bikes through the paths of the ECG and NYC Greenways as far as our legs will take us.
 One of these days, we’ll do it right, with a go-pro camera on our heads.
 Until then, we’ll let s/v Delos be our inspiration.
 It seems exhausting to film every breathing moment of life, so we just try to make up for it here in blog-bursts of inspiration and the desire to share our gifts with those in the world who may want to read about them.
 And though there’s plenty to do on a sailboat, we enjoy the gift of just being as this lifestyle allows and not perpetually doing.
 City Island offers opportunity for both being and doing in a convenient location.
+We thank our friends Patrick and Andrea for introducing us to this locale when we crewed on their sailboat for a race back in 2017.

 Right across the way on the south side of the Long Island Sound is Manhasset Bay, where Paul learned to sail as a kid with his sister Joanne.
 Just east of the that is Cow Bay and Half Moon Beach where we’ll sail for the day to swim, grill and play when the offspring visit.
 This year we decided to tuck into that empty bay with good protection from the south when Hurricane Isaias came to town to do some severe damage to the Eastern Seaboard.